xhluca/wikicat/README.md

         --base_dir /path/to/save/intermediate/files
 ```

-This will output two csvs with the relevant tables' data to your `save_dir`.
+This may take a while depending on your hardware, and will need plenty of RAM.
+It will output two csvs with the relevant tables' data to your `save_dir`.

 Once you have the intermediate files, merge them into a single category graph csv: